umeenukrishnan/documentation/_doc/README.md

 This directory will contain the documentation for the package.
 This will be automatically generated from python files through Sphinx documentation tool.

+**Note:** Please read this document in GitHub or markdown editor like Typora.

 ## What is Sphinx?

-Well, As mentioned earlier, It is a python package documentation tool.
+Well, As mentioned earlier, It is a python project documentation tool.
 It reads the docstrings in python code and converts  them in to easily readable html format.
 Sphinx is also capable of converting the documentation into LaTeX format(PDF).
 The underlaying file format in this documentation is reStructuredText (RST) format, which is a markup language.
 It is necessary to write proper sphinx-readable docstrings to generate better documentation.
 See the files in  `_rsc` directory for standard docstring format.

 #### reStructuredText: